gregoryv/plan-with-stories/README.md

     git clone https://github.com/gregoryv/plan-with-stories.git
     export PATH=$HOME/plan-with-stories/bin:$PATH

+Also make sure you have [File::Slurp](http://search.cpan.org/~uri/File-Slurp-9999.19/lib/File/Slurp.pm) installed

 ## Usage

 Environment variables used by the script in a general way

-- EDITOR to edit new stories
+Editor which you want to edit stories with

+    export EDITOR=emacs

-- OUTPUT name of output file for e.g. groom and print-story
+Output html file for e.g. groom and print-story

-- BROWSER browser to use when generating printable files
+    export OUTPUT=toprint.html

+Browser to view and then print the above output

+    export BROWSER=firefox

 ### new-story